adasprilla/TouchPad-Gestures/README.md

 in/out gestures.
 Some touchpads can also support 4 finger gestures.
 If you have problems then follow the TROUBLESHOOTING steps below.

+NOTE: For efficiency and because most don't need it, `libinput-gestures` does not run the configured command under a shell so command substitutions and expansions etc will not be parsed.
+However, just add your commands in an executable personal script, e.g.
+`~/bin/libinput-gestures.sh`.
+Run that by hand until you get it working then configure that script name as your command in your `libinput-gestures.conf`.

 ### STARTING AND STOPPING

 Search for, and then start, the libinput-gestures app in your DE or